LesaN99/ExpenseTrackerApp/README.md

 # ExpenseTrackerApp
-n Expense Tracker application to manage and analyze personal or business expenses
+An Expense Tracker application to manage and analyze personal or business expenses.